 I think of myself and how those that know me, know that there is nothing more that I love than going out and being in the middle of the dance floor with my friends around me.

-I think of how many times I had to say no to a guy’s advances, and worry that the backlash would be even worse the next.Thus, the cycle of hyper-masculinity continues, and men are left weak and fragile, refusing to… Click To Tweet
+I think of how many times I had to say no to a guy’s advances, and worry that the backlash would be even worse the next.Thus, the cycle of hyper-masculinity continues, and men are left weak and fragile, refusing to take a straight no for an answer.
+Click To Tweet